tinbotu/favwatch/README.md

 ## Overview

-this is a bot that quickly detect the Favoritting of someone's Twitter account, and post it to a Slack and/or Lingr
+this is a bot that quickly detect the Favoritting of **someone's Twitter account**, and post it to a Slack and/or Lingr
 ![seq](https://github.com/tinbotu/favwatch/blob/master/seq.gif)